THE TEAM

 Policy Director

-Tommy Steiner is the Policy Director of SIGNAL Group.
-Based in Israel, Tommy is concurrently an Honorary Fellow of the Middle East Institute (MEI) at the National University of Singapore and an Adjunct Lecturer on International Relations and Strategic Studies at the Lauder School of Government, Diplomacy and Strategy at Reichman University (IDC) in Herzliya, Israel.
+Based in Israel, Tommy is concurrently an Honorary Fellow of the Middle East Institute (MEI) at the National University of Singapore and an Adjunct Lecturer on International Relations and Strategic Studies at the Lauder School of Government, Diplomacy and Strategy at Reichman University (IDC) in Herzliya.

-Tommy earned his MA (cum laude) in International Relations from the Hebrew University of Jerusalem and is the recipient of the Yehoshafat Harkaby Award from the Hebrew University’s Leonard Davis Institute for International Relations.
+Tommy earned his MA (cum laude) in International Relations from the Hebrew University of Jerusalem and is the recipient of the Yehoshafat Harkaby Award from Hebrew University’s Leonard Davis Institute for International Relations.

 Julia Rose Cole